 Now to wash:

-- Submerge your fabric.
+Submerge your fabric.
 If you purchased more than one piece, wash each separately and change the water between washes.
 You don’t want to wash a vibrant red then find the blue in the next wash is now purple from bleed off.
 You truly don’t need to agitate it any, since when you start the rinse, you will be handling the silk plenty.
-Once the silk is submerged, walk away.
-Leave if for at least an hour.
+I have found that after the fabric is submerged, walk away.
+Leave if for at least 20 minutes, but no more than hour.
 If you happen to be walking by and feel the need to swirl the fabric around, go ahead!
 But really, it isn't necessary.

-- Share your pictures at Damask Raven and show us all how your courage in working with silk...after all, Silk is NOT Scary.
+Share your pictures at Damask Raven and show us all how you Fear No Fashion.

 Updated March 16, 2018